 Change is happening

 Luckily I feel like there is a movement happening in the right direction.
 Zero waste shops are popping out of the ground because there is a demand for them.
-It is showing that we are moving to a
+It is showing that we are moving to plastic

-Don’t be fooled plastic will always be there but new innovative companies need to come up with better solutions.
+Don’t be fooled; plastic will always be there, but new innovative companies need to come up with better solutions.

 The technology to make bags and food packaging from seaweed or other natural resources is already there.
-Yes, they are more expensive at the moment but as the demand grows the price drops.
+Yes, they are more expensive at the moment, but as the demand grows, the price drops.

 I hope this is a little help for you to start on your journey and give up plastic.
-If you have any more ideas or suggestions that I haven’t mentioned in here please feel free to reach out to me either via email@example.com or in the comments below, I would love to hear from you.
+If you have any more ideas or suggestions that I haven’t mentioned in here, please feel free to reach out to me either via email@example.com or in the comments below, I would love to hear from you.
 Until next time